-Robotics and Embedded Systems Certificate
+Robotics and Intelligent Systems Certificate

 Credits Required: 31

-Robotics and Embedded Systems is an inter-disciplinary program that is designed to instruct students in the analysis, design, and development of automated systems using a variety of robotic platforms.
+Robotics and Intelligent Systems is an inter-disciplinary program that is designed to instruct students in the analysis, design, and development of automated systems using a variety of robotic platforms.
 Students will study topics in autonomous robotics, remote control robotics, computer programming, mathematics, electronics, digital microprocessors, and sensor operation.

 The program is designed to provide both theoretical and practical application in the study of embedded systems, which are expanding into almost all industries, including manufacturing, defense and health care.
 Graduates will be prepared for careers such as robotics technician, field service technician, electronics technician, and animatronics technologist in a variety of industries.